Aidan-Sheedy/HypOptLib/paper/paper.md

 ![A solution generated with temperature 1.75E-06 and volume fraction of 0.5. \label{fig:lowTempEx}](example-solution-t1.75e-6.jpg "Example of a solution at temperature 1.75E-06.")

+# Relevant Projects

+The code presented here has been used to develop some results for [@hypopt].

 # Acknowledgements

 We acknowledge discussions with Ruben Perez.
 We acknowledge the support of the